UTDallasEPICS/UTDesign-Procurement/README.md

 #### 😎 Using Git CLI (Recommended) 😎

 4. Find a folder to save this repository and go there using your terminal.
 For example mine is saved in `C:\Isaac\Programming`
+  a.
 In your terminal, write `git clone https://github.com/UTDallasEPICS/UTDesign-Procurement.git` or the SSH link if you have that set up.
 Sign in to GitHub if asked.
+  b.
 Cloning a repository should create a folder for you inside the folder the terminal is in, so don't make a folder like "UTDesign Procurement"
 5. Open the repository in VS Code.

 #### 😑 Using GitHub Desktop 😑